 Mirova's ESG approach is to identify companies contributing to the achievement of the United Nations Sustainable Development Goals (UN SDGs) and has therefore developed proprietary ESG (Environmental, Social and Governance) analysis methodologies suited to each category of issuers, so as to screen the relevant investment universe accordingly.
-The sustainable investment approach mainly combines systematic ESG thematic and "Best-In-Universe" approaches, exclusion sectoral complemented by engagement approaches.
+The sustainable investment approach mainly combines systematic ESG "Best-In-Universe" thematic and approaches, exclusion complemented sectoral by engagement approaches.